geoffreyporto/boss/README.md

 ### Design Goals

-Building a baseball data engine in Rust will enable everyday fans to perform data-intensive workloads, or efficient data gathering.
+Building a baseball data engine in Rust will enable everyday fans to perform data-intensive workloads, as well as efficient data gathering.

 This project is also a learning project and should change a lot as the author better hones his Rust skills.